-The Bachelor of Science in Accountancy (BSA) degree is designed to be completed in four years, including an optional full-time spring internship.
+The Bachelor of Science in Accounting (BSA) degree is designed to be completed in four years, including an optional full-time spring internship.
 Students may continue their studies in Calvin's Master of Accounting (MAcc) program to complete the educational requirements of the Certified Public Accountant (CPA) designation.

 Want to help companies obtain the funds they need for growth or help people invest for the future?
 This concentration is designed for those with analytical minds who enjoy working with accounting and math.
 You'll study corporate finance, investments, mergers and acquisitions, derivatives, and corporate social responsibility.

 Do you want to put your analytical and creative mind to work identifying and satisfying the needs of customers?
 A marketing major—offered with concentrations in Analytics & Research, Marketing Management, and Professional Selling—will harness your talents as you study consumer behavior, advertising, strategic marketing, and marketing plans for businesses and non-profits.

 Does managing the processes that convert inputs into products and services for your customers sound interesting?
 If you like problem-solving, working with people, the supply chain minor may be right for you.
 You'll study quantitative methods for management, production, and operation management.